Skip to content

 https://github.com/oneclickvirt/oneclickvirt/releases/latest

-Download the latest compressed file for the corresponding architecture, extract and execute.
+Download the latest compressed file for the corresponding architecture, extract it, and execute it in the background.

-In the same directory as the executing binary file, download:
+In the same directory as the binary file being executed, download

-This is the configuration file needed for subsequent use.
+This is the configuration file that will be needed later.

-After downloading the web-dist.zip file, extract it and use the corresponding program to establish a static website, setting up the reverse proxy similar to Linux.
+After downloading the web-dist.zip file, extract it and use the corresponding program to establish a static website, similar to Linux, set up the reverse proxy accordingly.

 All-in-One Deployment